brenns10/brennan.io/_posts/2014-12-12-kde-switch.md

 expecting.
 I chose it because it is GTK based, lightweight, and pretty heavily configurable.
 I enjoyed it for a while.
 I exercised the customizability to make my desktop my own.
-I learned GTK theming, found good applications, and learned how to tweak thing how I liked them.
+I learned GTK theming, found good applications, and learned how to tweak things how I liked them.
 But at the end of the day, I still felt like something was lacking.
 Despite my theming and customization, XFCE still looked like something straight from the late 90s or early 2000s.
 It's just a lightweight desktop environment, and I wanted a pretty interface that was both customizable and modern.
 My criteria were getting more selective.

 I took a shot with Cinnamon, which was my last DE before KDE.
 Like XFCE, I really liked it.
 Cinnamon has a traditional interface layout, but with a